hernymtz/LaneLineDetector/writeup.md

 5. We take the cropped image and apply the Hough Line Transform to it, detecting straight lines.
-These lines are then processed in the "refined_draw_lines" function: horizontal and vertical lines are discarded, as well as any line with a slope greater than 0.5 or lower than -0.5.
-After this initial filter, the lines are grouped in 2 sets, one with lines with a positive slope(lines on the left) and another with lines with a negative slope (lines on the right).
+These lines are then processed in the "refined_draw_lines" function, which is a modification of the original draw_lines() : horizontal and vertical lines are discarded, as well as any  line with a slope greater than 0.5 or lower than -0.5.
+After this initial filter,the lines are grouped in 2 sets, one with lines with a positive slope(lines on the left) and another with lines with a negative slope (lines on the right).
 We then calculate the mean slope and center of the lines on each of the sets.
 These values are then used to draw 2 lines (one on the right and the other on the left), each with its respective mean slope value.
 The length of these lines is fixed: it spans from the lower limit of the image to the horizontal line in the center of the image.
 The mean center of each of these groups is used to draw the line.
+The previous function just drew all detected images.

 ![alt text][image5]